nishajagan/nishajagan.github.io/chinookdb.md

-3. Provide a query that shows the top 5 most purchased tracks over all.
+**3. Provide a query that shows the top 5 most purchased tracks over all.**
 ```sql
 SELECT Sum(invoiceline.quantity) AS NumberOfTracksSold,
        track.name,